Meta Achieves Market Cap of $47.61 Million (MTA)

-Meta (CURRENCY:MTA) traded 11% higher against the US dollar during the 1-day period ending at 0:00 AM ET on May 11th.
-One Meta coin can now be bought for approximately $2.75 or 0.00004704 BTC on popular exchanges.
-Over the last week, Meta has traded down 19.5% against the US dollar.
-Meta has a total market capitalization of $47.61 million and approximately $3.34 million worth of Meta was traded on exchanges in the last 24 hours.
+Meta (CURRENCY:MTA) traded 11% higher against the dollar during the 1-day period ending at 23:00 PM Eastern on May 12th.
+Meta has a market cap of $47.61 million and $3.34 million worth of Meta was traded on exchanges in the last 24 hours.
+One Meta coin can currently be purchased for approximately $2.75 or 0.00004704 BTC on popular cryptocurrency exchanges.
+Over the last week, Meta has traded 19.5% lower against the dollar.

 Here is how similar cryptocurrencies have performed over the last 24 hours: